semgrep/semgrep-docs/docs/kb/semgrep-code/gitlab-group-variables.md

 ---
+description: Learn how to fix invalid token errors in GitLab pipelines.
 tags:
   - GitLab
   - Semgrep Code
-description: Learn how to fix invalid token errors in GitLab pipelines.
+append_help_link: true
 ---

+import MoreHelp from "/src/components/MoreHelp"

-# How to fix invalid token errors in GitLab pipelines when the token is valid
+# Fix invalid token errors in GitLab pipelines when the token is valid

 If you've checked the value of your `SEMGREP_APP_TOKEN` and have confirmed that it is valid, you may see invalid token errors if both of the following are true: